1800 72 71 70

 Charges relating to village operation, maintenance and management.

-A one-off cost payable when you leave your retirement village home.
+A one-off cost payable when you enter or leave your retirement village home.

 Upfront costs explained